See what questions

 Trichomoniasis, sometimes referred to as "trich," is a common STD that affects 2 to 3 million Americans yearly.
 It is caused by a single-celled protozoan parasite called Trichomonas vaginalis.
 Trichomoniasis is primarily an infection of the urogenital tract; the urethra is the most common site of infection in men, and the vagina is the most common site of infection in women.
 (Source: excerpt from Vaginal Infections & Vaginitis: NWHIC)

 Trichomonas vaginalis is a microscopic parasite found worldwide.
-Infection with...
+Infection with trichomonas is ...
 (Source: excerpt from Trichomonas Infection: DPD)

-Trichomoniasis is a common sexually transmitted disease (STD) that...
+Trichomoniasis is a common sexually transmitted disease (STD) that affects both women and men, ...
 (Source: excerpt from Trichomoniasis: DSTD)

-Trichomoniasis, sometimes referred to as "trich," is a common STD that affects 2 to 3...
+Trichomoniasis, sometimes referred to as "trich," is a common STD that affects 2 to...
 (Source: excerpt from Vaginal Infections & Vaginitis: NWHIC)

 Infection of the vagina